Mushiking: The King of Beetles

 This teeny-tiny article needs some work.
 You can help us by expanding it.

-Mushiking: The King of Beetles (甲虫王者ムシキング Kouchuu Ouja Mushiking) also called Mushiking: Battle of the Beetles, is a combination arcade and collectible card game originally released by Sega for the NAOMI arcade hardware in 2003.
+Mushiking: The King of Beetles (甲虫王者ムシキング Kouchuu Ouja Mushiking) also called Mushiking: Battle of the Beetles, is a combination arcade and collectible card game originally released by Sega Corporation for the NAOMI arcade hardware in 2003.
 It is housed in a small, 130cm tall cabinet originally designed for the Kids Medal series, and features simple, child-friendly controls.
 Mushiking dispenses cards of various beetle species, which can be scanned in by a Mushiking arcade machine to carry out battles.

 As the first collectible card-dispensing/scanning arcade game, Mushiking saw massive success across Asia and created an entire new game genre, inspiring over 50 similar children's card games, including Dinosaur King and Love and Berry: Dress Up and Dance!, other Sega products which share Mushiking's cabinet design.
 Over 20 million Mushiking cards have been shipped, and as of 2009, the game holds the Guinness World Record for the most official tournaments held on a single arcade game series, with over 110,000 tournaments held by Sega since the game's release.[2]